CreativeWolfies/akyanet-research/akyanet.md

 Councils are advised to debate with people concerned by the subjects that are being treated (e.g. railway workers when debating over a subject concerning railways).

-Regularly organising meetings with the district and its representatives is strongly advised.
+Regularly organizing meetings with the district and its representatives is strongly advised.

 Any representative can choose to leave his role of representative before his mandate's end.
 In such case, if the Akyanet entity does not have other representatives left, a new representative should be found as soon as possible.